When you think of traveling to Slovenia, what destinations come to mind? Lake Bled? The capital city of Ljubljana?

 Nestled along the “Slovene Riveria” – the 46km (29 miles) coastline of the country along the Adriatic Sea – Piran is a treasure of the Mediterranean.

-If you love the winding cobblestone streets of Venice, the relaxed coastal towns in Croatia and the cleanliness and sustainability of Slovenia as a whole – you’re going to love Piran!
+If you love the winding cobblestone streets of Venice, the relaxed coastal towns in Croatia and the cleanliness and sustainability of Slovenia as a whole – you’re going to have to visit Piran!

-We recommend visiting during the shoulder seasons – March to May and August to October.
+We recommend that you visit Piran during the shoulder seasons – March to May and August to October.
 Weather in Piran will still be nice during this time of the year, but there will be hardly anyone else there.

 Things to do in Piran, Slovenia